 It can be a very large and daunting task to teach a new piece of technology, especially if you aren’t familiar with it yourself.
 While learning Google Earth or a class I am taking, my process was very similar to that of an elementary student when they are presented with something different and a little daunting.

 At first, I hated it.
 Then I started to see the use.
 After a few more attempts, I finally understood the process and I was back to my “click and learn” self!

 I’ve created a step by step guide to help you use Google Earth Tours in your classroom.
 You can walk yourself through the process or hand the PDF to one of your students and let them explore on their own.
 We all know that they will probably grasp the concept much faster than we do.
 They will be creating dynamic presentations and tours and you will be asking them for guidance.
 Typical of kids and technology! 🙂

-Be sure and download Google Earth for your computer or iPad and dive in.
+Be sure and download Google Earth onto your computer or iPad and dive in.
 It’s another great tool to implement into your lessons and explore virtual field trips!